Viewing and Handling Baseline Check Results

 Suggestion

-Suggestion for the password complexity policy of the target server.
+- Modifying the password complexity policy

 - To monitor the password complexity policy on a Linux server, install the Pluggable Authentication Modules (PAM) on the server.
 For details, see How Do I Install a PAM in a Linux OS?